Last Updated on November 6, 2024 by Paola Castillo

 Conclusion

 While Thanksgiving usually calls for a decadent and delicious meal, there’s no reason you can’t opt for a delicious, plant-based Thanksgiving menu!
-Following these relatively simple recipes, you and your friends or family can enjoy an exceptionally nutritious, vegan Thanksgiving meal that might even taste better than usual.
-Of course, let us know your thoughts (or your favorite dish) in the comment section below.
-We hope you have a nice Thanksgiving break and Happy Turkey Day!
+Following these relatively simple recipes for a Thanksgiving menu, you and your friends or family can enjoy an exceptionally nutritious, vegan Thanksgiving menu that might even taste better than usual.
+Of course, let us know your thoughts on this Thanksgiving menu (or your favorite dish) in the comment section below.
+We hope you have a nice Thanksgiving break, enjoy your Thanksgiving menu, and Happy Turkey Day!

 Mia Syn is a Registered Dietitian Nutritionist, national on-air nutrition expert and host of Good Food Friday on ABC Charleston.
 She holds a Bachelor of Science in nutritional science physiology and a Master of Science in human nutrition from two of the top universities in the country, Columbia and the University of California, Berkeley.
 As one of the most recognized and trusted young dietitians in the media, her content serves as a healthy lifestyle resource for millions of television viewers and readers around the globe.